tayoyusuf/LA558_2022-1/gisData/readme.md

-*LA 558 Course Data*
+##LA 558 Course Data##
-Brief descriptions of the data and sources are as follows
+Brief descriptions of the data and sources are as follows:

 ***Class***